-Seriously, wood, get out of those boxes and onto the floor.
+Get on the floor.
+Seriously, wood, get out of those boxes and do your thing.

 Oh how I wish it were that easy.
 Turns out laying oak flooring takes some serious time.
 But man oh man is it gorgeous when it’s down.
 So it turns out wood-floor-laying, my friends, is time well spent (picture me saying that as confidently as Ron Swanson says “turkey can never beat cow”).